-Is a well-known author, some of his books are a fascination for readers like in the Complexity and Innovation book, this is one of the most wanted Mark T. Calhoun author readers around the world.
+Is a well-known author, some of his books are a fascination for readers like in the Complexity and Innovation: Army Transformation and the Reality of War book, this is one of the most wanted Mark T. Calhoun author readers around the world.

 - 94 pages